EuroProofNet/europroofnet.github.io/_pages/publications.md

 - [STSM reports](../accepted_stsms)

 **2023**
+- [Anti-unification and Generalization: A Survey](https://arxiv.org/pdf/2302.00277.pdf), David M. Cerna and Temur Kutsia, to appear in proceedings of IJCAI 2023
 - [A modular construction of type theories](https://arxiv.org/pdf/2111.00543?), Frédéric Blanqui, Gilles Dowek, Emilie Grienenberger, Gabriel Hondet and François Thiré, to appear in Logical Methods in Computer Science (LMCS)
 - [Translating proofs from an impredicative type system to a predicative one](https://doi.org/10.4230/LIPIcs.CSL.2023.19), T. Felicissimo, F. Blanqui and A. Kumar Barnawal, [CSL'23](https://csl2023.mimuw.edu.pl/)

 **2022**